Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/order.md

 ### Descaling

+!!! danger "Attention"
+    **NEVER** descale a video unless you're *absolutely certain* your descale is correct.

-Descaling should be performed first if the source can be safely descaled, for reasons outlined previously.
+Descaling and similar inverse operations should be performed first if the source can be safely descaled, for reasons outlined previously.